Raisa Sherif

 Working Papers

-Impact, Inspire, or Image: On the Trade-Offs Between Efficient and Visible Pro-Environmental Behaviors
+Impact, Inspiration, or Image: On the Trade-Offs Between Efficient and Visible Pro-Environmental Behaviors

 Are pro-environment behaviours substitutes or complements?
 Evidence from the field